chiraggude/awesome-laravel/README.md

 ## Popular Packages
-*This is a list of well-documented, tested packages that are frequently used in most Laravel projects.
-If you are looking for an exhaustive list of Laravel packages, then check out the Package Repositories mentioned above.*
+> This is a list of well-documented, tested packages that are frequently used in most Laravel projects.
+If you're looking for an exhaustive list of Laravel packages, then check out the Package Repositories mentioned above.

 ##### Developer Tools
 * [Generators](https://github.com/JeffreyWay/Laravel-4-Generators) - Defacto code generator for Laravel